stanford-ssi/habmc-tutorials/Ubuntu/Ubuntu_Dual_Boot.md

 ### Ubuntu ISO Image

-1. Download this [Rufus][].
+1. Download [Rufus][].
 Scroll down to the downloads tab and select the topmost option. **MAKE SURE TO BACK UP ANY FILES ON YOUR USB THAT YOU DON'T WANT TO LOSE**

 2. Run the .exe.
 From here,